ydkmlt84/Maintainerr_docs/docs/Common.md

 ---
 status: new
 ---
-> !!! info
+!!! info
     These are not going to solve *every* problem and the suggested solutions might not correct your problem.
-If you have tried what is laid out here and it still isn't working as expected.
+If you have tried what is laid out here, and it still isn't working as expected.
 Please reach out on [Discord](https://discord.gg/WP4ZW2QYwk).

 ## Spinning Circle